MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -SharedSignaturesPath

-Removes the shared signatures path value.
+Specifies whether to remove the shared signatures path value.
 You don't need to specify a value with this switch.

+The value of this setting is meaningful only if the **SignatureFallBackOrder** parameter contains the value `FileShares`.

 ```yaml
 Type: SwitchParameter